 As can be seen, the beliefs about learning and teaching are not sufficient by themselves in real classrooms (Appleton, 2006).
 In addition, teachers also need to bring their own teaching knowledge into action.
-Teacher knowledge is one of the most significant factors that are influential on teachers' behaviors in classroom and the success of their students (Gess-Newsome, 2015).
+Teacher knowledge is one of the most significant factors that influence teachers' behaviors in the classroom and the success of their students (Gess-Newsome, 2015).
 But teacher knowledge does not consist of only subject matter knowledge (Shulman, 1986).
-Grossman (1990) collected the types of knowledge that a teacher should have for performing effective teaching under four groups: subject matter knowledge, general pedagogical knowledge, PCK, and knowledge of context.
+Grossman (1990) collected the types of knowledge a teacher should have for effective teaching under four groups: subject matter knowledge, general pedagogical knowledge, PCK, and knowledge of context.
 According to many researchers on teacher education, pedagogical content knowledge, which is the most important teacher knowledge domain representing qualified teaching, is nourished by teachers' other content knowledge (e.g., Magnusson et al., 1999; Park & Chen, 2012).

 On the other hand, especially when considered in terms of early childhood education context, it has been claimed that the teacher's love for his/her profession and students, his sacrifices, his psychological characteristics, being suitable for practicing the teaching profession, serve as the cement in acquiring PCK components (Duran et al., 2021).
 According to Shulman's (1986) original definition, PCK refers to the most useful presentations, the strongest analogies, and the best examples and explanations used for making a particular topic comprehensible by others.
-Therefore, PCK includes all of the teacher and subject matter-specific knowledge and skills that develop via teaching experiences over time (Kind, 2009).
-Magnusson et al., (1999) put forward that the subject matter knowledge, pedagogical knowledge and knowledge of context which are included in Grossman's (1990) model of teacher knowledge have a strong mutual influence on PCK, and that PCK consists of five components.
+Therefore, PCK includes all teacher and subject matter-specific knowledge and skills that develop via teaching experiences over time (Kind, 2009).
+Magnusson et al. (1999) put forward that the subject matter knowledge, pedagogical knowledge, and knowledge of context, included in Grossman's (1990) model of teacher knowledge, have a strong mutual influence on PCK, and that PCK consists of five components.

 These components are detailed below: